ansys/grantami-bomanalytics/doc/source/api/bom_builder/index.rst

 The :class:`~ansys.grantami.bomanalytics.bom_types.eco2412.BillOfMaterials` represents the root object in a 24/12 BoM hierarchy and can be used to programmatically generate a BoM.

 Builders are available to help with creation of Granta MI reference objects.
 These assist in ensuring valid combinations of identifiers.
-For more information, see :ref:`ref_grantami_bomanalytics_api_bom_builder_builders`.
+For more information, see :ref:`ref_grantami_bomanalytics_bom_builders`.

 Serialization and deserialization of BoM objects can be performed using the :class:`~ansys.grantami.bomanalytics._bom_helper.BoMHandler` class.
 This class exposes methods to read a BoM from a